vgulkevic/cdk_layer_in_lambda/README.md

 1. You might need to run cdk bootstrap "cdk bootstrap --profile <profile_if_you_use> aws://<accountId>/<AWS_REGION>" in the acc/region when running CDK for the first time in this AWS account

-2. Setup remote state for terraform
+2. Setup remote state for terraform:

-3. In `cdk-deployer/terraform/remote-state` set your provider settings and run
+In `cdk-deployer/terraform/remote-state` set your provider settings and run
 ```
 terraform init
 terraform apply